Common 409A Mistakes Founders Make (and How to Avoid Them)

 - Interest and additional state-level penalties

-These penalties fall on the employees, not the company.
-But the reputational damage, legal costs, and loss of trust affect everyone.
+The reputational damage, legal costs, and loss of employee trust affect the whole company even when the financial penalties flow to employees.
 (See: Why Startup Founders Should Care About 409A Valuations.)

-Mistake #1: Granting Options Without a Valid 409A
+Mistake #1: Why Are Founders Still Granting Options Without a Valid 409A?

 The reality: Any time you grant stock options to U.S. taxpayers, you need a defensible 409A valuation.
 Period.